fcelda/nsec5-draft/nsec5.md

   that the response content is valid.

-2. Authoritative server proofs: the names for which the NSEC5PROOF RRs are synthesized and added into the response along the NSEC5 RRs matching or covering each such name.
+2. Authoritative server proofs: the names for which the NSEC5PROOF RRs are synthesized and added into the response along with the NSEC5 RRs matching or covering each such name.
 These records together prove the listed facts.